 No More Crappy Days

-In private, I started asking myself how it happened.
-Because in my youth I had lots of crappy days, and I was a moody, brooding recluse.
-I was so bad that on my 21st birthday, when friends celebrated for me with fireworks, I decided to feel homesick and miserable instead of being ecstatic at the wonderful party they were throwing for me.
+In my youth I had lots of crappy days.
+I was a moody, brooding teenager who slammed too many doors for my good.
+On my 21st birthday, friends celebrated for me with fireworks.
+Instead of being ecstatic at the wonderful party they were throwing for me, I just wanted to crawl into a hole and be alone.
 What a pain I was!

 Culprit #1: Seeking what is ‘right’

 The specific issue making my young friend miserable was not knowing what he wanted to do with his career.
 He wanted so much to make the ‘right’ decision that it was causing him to lose sleep.
-I’ve been there and know what it’s like to be afraid of choosing ‘wrongly’.
+I know what it’s like to be afraid of choosing ‘wrongly’.
 When I was younger, the fear of marrying the ‘wrong’ person kept me from marrying at all.

-The illusion of right vs wrong, good vs bad is one of the biggest causes of unhappiness I know of.
-While these definitions are useful in helping us to determine who we want to be and how we want to live, projecting them onto external events causes us to give reality to something that is merely in our minds.
-When we stop labelling every decision as ‘right’ or ‘wrong’, when we cease to view every person as ‘good’ or ‘bad’, then we start to see past the labels to what just is.
+The illusion of right vs wrong, good vs bad is one of the biggest causes of unhappiness.
+Knowing right from wrong is useful in helping us to determine who we want to be and how we want to live.
+But projecting them onto external events causes us to give reality to something that is merely in our minds.
+When we stop labelling every decision as ‘right’ or ‘wrong’, and cease to view every person as ‘good’ or ‘bad’, then we start to see past the labels to what just is.

 Culprit #2: Valuing happiness over sadness

-Viewing happiness as better than sadness, or labelling happiness as ‘good’ and sadness as ‘bad’, ironically makes happiness elusive.
-Happiness and sadness are two sides of the same coin – one could not exist without the other.
+Viewing happiness as better than sadness ironically makes happiness elusive.
+Happiness and sadness are two sides of the same coin – one cannot exist without the other.
 How would you know something is hot if you didn’t know cold?
 It’s the same with happiness – we need sadness to define and appreciate happiness.

 Learning to embrace all feelings as they come is the surest way to experience happiness to the full.
 At one point in my life I got sick of feeling sad, so I just stopped feeling altogether.
 Predictably, I couldn’t feel happiness either.
 I realised then that life was a roller-coaster ride of emotional ups and downs and I’d chosen to get off the train.
 So I got back on, accepting and even looking forward to the highs and lows.
 I’ve been having the ride of my life ever since.